The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Place half of the meat sauce on the bottom of the pan.

 - Bake for 35 minutes, then top with 1/2 cup of Mozzarella cheese.
 Bake for an additional 5 minutes, or until the cheese has melted.

 - Garnish and serve!

-To freeze the stuffed shells, assemble the shells but instead of baking the shells, cover the container tightly with plastic wrap and then again with tin foil.
-To save yourself a little time on the night of pulling out these stuffed shells from your freezer be sure to make yourself a note on the tin foil to remind you of the directions.
-That way you do not have to go searching for the recipe, it will be right there for you!
+FREEZE: To freeze the stuffed shells, assemble the shells but instead of baking the shells, cover the container tightly with plastic wrap and then again with tin foil.
+To save yourself a little time on the night of pulling out these stuffed shells from your freezer, be sure to make yourself a note on the tin foil to remind you of the directions.
+That way, you do not have to go searching for the recipe.
+It will be right there for you!